Shawnzxxu/Deepfake/Data Description & Preprocessing/readme.md

 You can install these dependencies using pip:

-pip install nltk spellchecker pandas matplotlib numpy stylecloud
+pip install nltk pyspellchecker pandas matplotlib numpy stylecloud

 ## Contributing